-The January/February rain event resulted in water level at Glengyle reaching about 3.5 m in the latter part of February.
+The January/February rain resulted in water level at Glengyle reaching about 3.5 m in the latter part of February.
 However, water didn't progress far past Glengyle.
-Rain from ex-tropical cyclone Trevor rain was much more significant here.
-The water level reached 4.9 m early in March.
-The flow then tracked through the dry desert areas, with some flow finally reaching the Goyder Lagoon in early May.
+The rain from ex-tropical cyclone Trevor was much more significant here with the water level reaching 4.9 m early in March.
+The flow then tracked through the dry desert areas, finally reaching the Goyder Lagoon in early May.

 Lake Eyre Basin

-Floodwaters continue to drain through the Goyder Lagoon in South Australia, which forms part of the Lake Eyre Basin.
-Water flows from the lagoon into the Warburton River on its way to Kati Thanda-Lake Eyre, one of the largest saltwater lakes in the world.
+Floodwaters drained through the Goyder Lagoon, part of the Lake Eyre Basin.
+Water flows from the lagoon into the Warburton River on its way to Kati Thanda-Lake Eyre—one of the largest saltwater lakes in the world.

 The Lake Eyre Basin region covers approximately 1.2 million sq km of arid and semi-arid central Australia.
-It represents 17 per cent of the continent and stretches, north to south, from just below Mount Isa in Queensland to Marree in South Australia.
+That's 17 per cent of the continent—nearly five times the size of the UK!
+It stretches, north to south, from just below Mount Isa in Queensland to Marree in South Australia.
 From west to east, it extends from Alice Springs in the Northern Territory to Longreach and Blackall in central Queensland.
-Lake Eyre is the world’s largest internally draining system.
+This is the world’s largest internally draining system.

 Map: Lake Eyre Basin